eerielocus/2020-fall-cs160-team-snorlax/README.md

 # Project Code
 Postcard's main code can be found in the directory /project/src/main/

+# Project Readme
+Main readme.md file for instructions on usage of Postcard is within the /project/ directory.

 # Project Testing
 Postcard's testcases utilizing Selenium and JUnit can be found under project/src/test/java/com/snorlax/SnorlaxApplicationTests.java